 The course will cover the main features of the EU rules (articles 101 and 102 TFEU and implementing regulations and guidelines), both from a substantive and a procedural perspective, including government induced distortions of competition, the relationship between EU and national competition law, the economic principles and procedures concerning merger control, and the rules on state aid (articles 107-109 TFEU).

 Sheena Bruce, email@example.com

 - Course Reader can be downloaded from blackboard

-- This course is assessed by means of a written exam
+- This course is assessed by means of an oral exam

 - Master degree

 - Sheena Bruce, firstname.lastname@example.org – Phone: +31 (0)71 527 7821